07 May 2020 From hoof to head: senior horse care basics

 Proof of their resiliency is evident in barrel racing arenas, in the dressage rings, and along endurance trails confirming the adage that age is just a number for many.

-Indeed, our healthy horses do grow older, move slower, and sometimes struggle in their golden years.
-While all parts of a horse’s makeup encounter change over time, the respiratory, dental, immune, digestive, and musculoskeletal systems require more diligent management by both veterinarians and horse owners.
+Indeed, our healthy horses grow older, move slower, and sometimes struggle in their golden years.
+While all parts of a horse’s makeup encounter change over time, the respiratory, dental, immune, digestive, and musculoskeletal systems require more active management by veterinarians and horse owners.

 Second, to lameness, chronic respiratory problems most often ail older horses.
-Recurrent Airway Obstruction (RAO), commonly known as heaves due to a line along the bottom of the ribs, affects twelve to twenty percent of adult horses.
+Recurrent Airway Obstruction (RAO), commonly known as heaves due to a line along the ribs’ bottom, affects twelve to twenty percent of adult horses.
 Similar to asthma in human beings, allergic triggers in a horse’s environment exacerbate the condition.
 RAO affects both genders with an onset most frequently beginning between ages nine and twelve.

 RAO does not discriminate between stalled horses fed hay or those living on pasture during the summer months, but in both cases, managing the horse’s environment is central to addressing reactive flare-ups and heightened inflammation of the respiratory airway.